 woom 5‘s combination of an upright position, a wider gearing range, a super lightweight frame, and grippy, small-block tires make it ideal for beginning to intermediate riders on various surfaces.

 Guardian 24 features the proprietary SureStop braking system that allows kids to sequentially brake the front and rear wheel with just one brake lever.
-It’s faster and safer!
 This system is especially awesome for timid or less-coordinated kids that might be intimidated by dual-hand brakes.
+The Guardian, however, does have a steel frame versus an aluminum frame like the others.

 Priority Start 24 Comparison